 HOW THEY GOT THERE

 These four peacekeeping missions were set up over the years to deal with the aftermath of the wars that Israel fought with its neighbors.
 All of them involve monitoring the borders to ensure that the areas are free of illegitimate guns and fighters, but their mandates do not call for imposing peace when a government loses control of its territory.
-As
+As a result, because of

 Loading, please wait...